leahkemp/hyperparathyroid_analysis_20221102/README.md

 ## General info

 This relates to the CCDHB exomes hyperparathyroid project undertaken by the human genomics group at ESR.
-Analysing illumina germline, human, whole exome sequence (WES) data.
+Analysing Illumina, germline, human, whole exome sequence (WES) data.

 *Note. find an older analysis of some of this data at https://github.com/ESR-NZ/hyperparathyroid_analysis_20220328*